Racing Brake Fluids

 What are the minimum dry and wet boiling points of racing brake fluid?

-The minimum dry and wet boiling points vary by the DOT of the racing brake fluid.
-DOT 4 brake fluid carries a minimum dry boiling point of 446°F (230°C) and a wet boiling point of 311°F (155°C).
+The minimum dry and wet boiling points of racing brake fluid vary by the DOT certification listed on the bottle.
+DOT 4 brake fluid carries a minimum dry boiling point of 446° F (230°C) and a wet boiling point of 311°F (155°C).
 The minimum dry boiling point of both DOT 5 and DOT 5.1 brake fluid is 500°F (260°C) with a wet boiling point of 356°F (180°C).
 Some manufacturers engineer their brake fluids with higher boiling points; check the brand label for specifics.